-Dilute both the estrone-biotin and avidin-HRP concentrates 1:100 into the same solution of assay buffer and mix thoroughly (eg. To a tube containing 2 ml of assay buffer add 20 μ l of estrone-biotin and avidin-HRP conjugate concentrates).
+Dilute both the estrone-biotin and avidin-HRP concentrates 1:100 into the same solution of assay buffer and mix thoroughly (e.g.: To a tube containing 2 mL of assay buffer add 20 μ L of estrone-biotin and avidin-HRP conjugate concentrates).

-4. Estrone Calibrators - Ready To Use.
+5. Estrone Calibrators - Ready To Use.

 Contents: Six vials containing estrone in a protein-based buffer with a non-mercury preservative.
-Prepared by spiking buffer with an exact quantity of estrone.
+Prepared by spiking buffer with a defined quantity of estrone.